-When asked about what concerned Sarah about the health and safety of those in rural industries and communities, Sarah highlighted the importance of ‘using your words’ to ensure we make it okay to talk about health and safety.
-She wants to change the industry’s assumption that people already have the skills to do a job safely, and instead, give them the tools, resources and education to do it to the best of their ability and to get it right the first time.
+When asked about what concerned Sarah about the health and safety of those in rural industries and communities, Sarah recalled the industry’s former use of three-wheeled motorbikes, and how a simple lapse in concentration can be the difference between arriving home safely and otherwise dire circumstances.
+She highlighted the importance of great communication and leading by example, and that by giving people explicit permission to talk about health and safety in the workplace, you open up a myriad of opportunities for improvement.
+She wants to change the industry’s assumption that by default, people already have the skills to do a job safely, and instead give them the tools, resources and education to do it to the best of their ability and to get it right the first time.
 Passionate about making a difference, she aims to educate everyone that health and safety needs to be a conscious decision that’s made in each and every moment of every day.

 How would you describe yourself in three words?